captnkatie/dig4633-fall2019/README.md

 As you complete each lab, you should provide a description of your features and changes here.

 ## VR Lab 1: Apple Orchard Work
-The player will collect three apples from the Orchard and place them on the barrel in the center of the orchard.
+The player will collect two apples from the tree and place them on the barrel. also - rumpelstiltskin

 ## VR Experiences: